How to Evaluate a Furnished Apartment Marketplace

 Providers – Providers (often called corporate housing providers) are the business entity that sets up the apartment.
 They ensure there is furniture, wifi, cable, and services like housekeeping, if purchased.
 To compare them to the vacation rental world, they are your “host”.
 In traditional corporate housing, they take out leases on empty apartments, furnish them and sub-lease them.
 They are not technology companies and are largely dependent upon broker networks to find an apartment when a request comes in.
 They have a financial interest in the apartment you choose.
 Examples include: Oakwood, Furnished Quarters and Synergy.

-Marketplace – If you think of other marketplaces that exist and are commonly used by consumers – Airbnb for vacation rentals, Expedia and Travelocity for hotels, Amazon or eBay for shopping online, etc. In each case, an abundance of supply has been aggregated into a simple and transparent interface to make it easier for the user to find what they are looking for and purchase online.
+Marketplace – If you think of other marketplaces that exist and are commonly used by consumers, there is an abundance of supply has been aggregated into a simple and transparent interface to make it easier for the user to find what they are looking for and purchase online.
 Most commonly, the business entity that owns and runs the marketplace does not own or manufacture the products on the marketplace.
 That could be a conflict of interest.

 Multifamily Operator – “Multifamily” is a real estate term for multi-unit apartment buildings.
 An “Operator” is the corporation that owns and operates that apartment building as an asset in its portfolio.